run-llama/create-llama/templates/types/streaming/express/README-template.md

 ## Using Docker

-1. Build an image for Express app:
+1. Build an image for the Express API:

 ```
 docker build -t <your_backend_image_name> .
 ```

-2. Start the app:

-- Generate index data:
+2. Generate embeddings:

+Parse the data and generate the vector embeddings if the `./data` folder exists - otherwise, skip this step:

 ```
 docker run --rm \
-  --v $(pwd)/.env:/app/.env \ # Use ENV variables and configuration from your file-system
+  -v $(pwd)/.env:/app/.env \ # Use ENV variables and configuration from your file-system
   -v $(pwd)/config:/app/config \
+  -v $(pwd)/data:/app/data \
-  -v $(pwd)/cache:/app/cache \ # Use your file system to store gea vector database
+  -v $(pwd)/cache:/app/cache \ # Use your file system to store the vector database
   <your_backend_image_name>
   npm run generate
 ```

-- Start the API:
+3. Start the API:

 ```
 docker run \
   -v $(pwd)/.env:/app/.env \ # Use ENV variables and configuration from your file-system
   -v $(pwd)/config:/app/config \
-  -v $(pwd)/cache:/app/cache \ # Use your file system to store gea vector database
+  -v $(pwd)/cache:/app/cache \ # Use your file system to store the vector database
   -p 8000:8000 \
   <your_backend_image_name>
 ```